google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/handling-messages.md

-The weirdest bit of this code to most developers who are new to service workers is the `self` variable. `self` is commonly used in Web Workers, which a service worker is. `self` refers to the global scope, kind of like `window` in a web page, but for a Web Worker / Service Worker, self refers to the the worker itself.
+The weirdest bit of this code to most developers who are new to service workers is the `self` variable. `self` is commonly used in Web Workers, which a service worker is. `self` refers to the global scope, kind of like `window` in a web page.
+But for a web workers and service workers, self refers to the the worker itself.

 In the example above `self.addEventListener()` can be thought of as adding an event listener to